 The lockdown has meant more people are eating more and moving less, putting them at risk of the condition.
 The British Liver Trust has already warned of a potential future surge in fatty liver disease due to an increase in sedentary lifestyle.

-The exact causes of NAFLD aren’t well understood.
+The exact causes of NAFLD aren’t well understood, athough machine learning is now starting to help us understand the molecular process.
 There appears to be a connection between the disease and insulin resistance.

 Broken veins are a surprising symptom, however for some there will be no sign that this problem is occurring.